 - Vegetation contains phytonutrients – plants that help fight or prevent disease.

-- Yellow, orange, and red colored fruits and vegetables contain carotenoids which act as antioxidants.
+- Yellow, orange, and red-colored fruit and vegetables contain carotenoids which act as antioxidants.

 - Lycopene, a powerful antioxidant is found in carrots, cabbage.

-- Lutein – protects, eyes, skin, and heart and is found in leafy dark greens and yellow plants such as kale, broccoli, oranges, and papaya.
+- Lutein, a powerful protector for the eyes, skin, and heart is found in leafy dark greens and yellow plants such as kale, broccoli, oranges, and papaya.

 - Flavonoids can regulate cells – have anti-inflammatory properties

-Fruits and vegetables should comprise about 10% of your dog’s diet.
+Fruits and vegetables should comprise about 5-10% of your dog’s diet:

-3. Steam or cook them.
-Steaming or cooking them is acceptable too, however, cooking causes nutrient loss.
+3. Steam or cook them using a mini microwave steamer which makes steaming a snap and cleanup is quick, however, cooking causes some nutrient loss.

-Not all fruits and vegetable are healthy for dogs.
+Not all fruits and vegetables are healthy for dogs.
 We’ve grouped our list of 40 fruits and vegetables into three groups:

 - CAUTION – OK to eat in smaller quantities.
 Some cautionary suggestions exist regarding preparation, seeds, skin, etc.